gottingen/turbo/docs/cn/getting_started.md

 ## valgrind: 3.8+

-flare detects valgrind automatically (and registers stacks of fiber).
+turbo detects valgrind automatically (and registers stacks of fiber).
 Older valgrind(say 3.2) is not supported.

 ## thrift: 0.9.3-0.11.0

 ## cmake 3.15+

-flare build by cmake build system.
+turbo build by cmake build system.

 no known issues.

 # Track instances

-We provide a program to help you to track and monitor all flare instances.
-Just run [trackme_server](https://github.com/flare/flare/tree/master/tools/trackme_server/) somewhere and launch need-to-be-tracked instances with -trackme_server=SERVER.
+We provide a program to help you to track and monitor all turbo instances.
+Just run [trackme_server](https://github.com/turbo/turbo/tree/master/tools/trackme_server/) somewhere and launch need-to-be-tracked instances with -trackme_server=SERVER.
 The trackme_server will receive pings from instances periodically and print logs when it does.
 You can aggregate instance addresses from the log and call builtin services of the instances for further information.